Communist Party of Brazil: The path to legalization (1979–1987)

 The adoption of the new Albanian line did not mean the political radicalization of the PCdoB.
 In 1978, the party had begun participating in institutional action through the MDB, the moderate opposition to the military government.
 PCdoB resumed its parliamentary activity and secretly elected its first MPs from within the MDB.

 In 1979, with the granting of Amnesty, PCdoB found a favorable environment for their penetration of the unions and student organizations.
 John Amazonas returned from exile in 1979, and Diogenes Arruda died of a heart attack in the car on the way to a political act.
 The rebuilding of UNE (1979) with Aldo Rebelo marked the beginning of the hegemony of the party in university entity (continuing ever since, except for the biennium 1987–1988).
 In 1984, PCdoB founded the Union of Socialist Youth (UJS), its youth wing.

 In unionism, PCdoB initially adopted a policy of alliance with trade unionists linked to the PCB, adhering to CONCLAT in 1983, which included moderates and non-Marxists.
 The party was opposed to the CUT (trade union arm of the PT).
 In 1984, PCdoB integrated into the Direct Elections Now movement (formed by all opposition parties).
-The following year, with the defeat of the amendment Dante de Oliveira which would have provided for the direct election of Presidents, the party nominated Tancredo Neves as their candidate in the Electoral College, with the joint support of the PCB and MR8, in application for the democratization and legalization of leftist parties, which would be obtained in 1985.
+The following year, with the defeat of the Dante de Oliveira amendment which would have provided for the direct election of Presidents, the party nominated Tancredo Neves as their candidate in the Electoral College, with the joint support of the PCB and MR8, in application for the democratization and legalization of leftist parties, which would be obtained in 1985.
 In elections to the Constituent Assembly of 1986, PCdoB elected six deputies, including Haroldo Lima, and Aldo Arantes.
 Of these, three were originally elected as part of the PMDB, with which they remained an ally, as part of the base of support for the government of Jose Sarney.